Greek PM faces coalition revolt over state TV shutdown

 The 75-year-old Hellenic Broadcasting Corporation ERT has shed viewers since the rise of commercial television and radio, and its three statewide stations had just a 13 percent combined audience share when it was switched off.

 Its 2,600-strong staff include 600 journalists.
-Many Greeks cite the broadcaster as an example of inefficiency, overspending and jobs given in return for political favors.
+Many Greeks cite the broadcaster as an example of inefficiency, overspending and jobs given in return for political favours.

 Nevertheless, in a country where nearly two thirds of young people are now unemployed after years of relentless cuts and tax hikes there is a visceral public belief that the government should not slash jobs.
 Greeks were stunned by the fast shutdown.